-Submetric Description Sustainability principles Indicators to be achieved Operations and management Tracks the number of partner countries or sites that have Performance and capability assurance Participates in performance assessments management countries or sites that have assumed full planning and management responsibility operate and support the NSDD-provided radiation detection equipment. assumed full planning and management responsibility to operate and support the NSDD-provided radiation detection equipment.
-Life cycle management Organization and personnel Configuration management Processes and procedures Establishes a country-wide formal process to address funding sources and expenses associated with the radiation detection equipment Develops documented roles and responsibilities of all organizations supporting the radiation detection equipment Allocates personnel to operate and maintain the radiation detection equipment Establishes a configuration baseline for the radiation detection equipment Creates process to update the configuration baseline for the radiation detection detection equipment Establishes a defined reachback process or a national response plan Utilizes standard operating procedures and concept of operations for the operation of the radiation detection equipment Training Tracks the number of partner countries or sites that have assumed full training responsibility to operate and support the NSDD-provided Training Develops a performance evaluation process Establishes a training program to operate and support the radiation detection equipment equipment.
-Identifies subject matter experts as instructors for training courses
+Submetric Description Sustainability principles Indicators to be achieved Operations and management Tracks the number of partner countries or sites that have assumed full planning and management responsibility to operate and support the NSDD-provided radiation detection equipment.
+Performance and capability assurance Life cycle management Organization and personnel Configuration management Processes and procedures Participates in performance assessments Establishes a country-wide formal process to address funding sources and expenses associated with the radiation detection equipment Develops documented roles and responsibilities of all organizations supporting the radiation detection equipment Allocates personnel to operate and maintain the radiation detection equipment Establishes a configuration baseline for the radiation detection equipment Creates process to update the configuration baseline for the radiation detection detection detection equipment Establishes a defined reachback process or a national response plan Utilizes standard operating procedures and concept of operations for the radiation detection Training Tracks the number of partner countries or sites that have assumed full training responsibility to operate and support the NSDD-provided radiation detection equipment.
+Training equipment Develops a performance evaluation process Establishes a training program to operate and support the radiation detection equipment Identifies subject matter experts as instructors for training courses